nadeemlab/coincidencetest/README.md

 The example `coincidencetest(1, [5, 3, 7], 100)` yields p=0.01047, showing that the probability of *any* sample having all features can be very low, provided that enough of the features are individually relatively rare.

-## Application
+## CLI application

-To make the test useful, this package is distributed together with a lightweight "Formal Concept Analysis"-based feature set discovery tool.
+To make the test useful, this package is distributed together with a lightweight "Formal Concept Analysis" feature set discovery tool.

 The installed package exposes the command-line program `coincidence-clustering`.
 Use it like so:
 ```bash